This globe-trotting Portsmouth man has quit his job and is trying to convince Brits to fall in love with baseball – including his ex-Pompey player dad

 ‘It was just something to do that would take up a few hours and I ended up really enjoyed it.

-‘My dad is Mickey Mellows, he used to play for Pompey in the 70s.
+‘My dad is Mick Mellows, he used to play for Pompey in the 70s.
 I’m trying to convince him to like baseball.

 ‘I make him watch the games with me on TV when I’m back.’